 So, let’s break down exactly how to become mentally clear the easy way!

 Write down all of the things you need to do today, this week, and even for the month.
 Don’t worry about itemizing the list right now, as we we will dive into this in just a minute.

 For now, you just need to write down all of your tasks.
 This can be in a planner, or notebook, or even post it notes.
 Just find somewhere that is easily accessible to write it down.

 I love having this small notebook on hand to be able to write down the various tasks that need to be accomplished throughout the day.

 Reference your to do list, and then set some priorities.
 The way that I love to do this is by categorizing each item into Need To Do vs. Nice To Do.

 I know at first glance, everything on your list seems like a top priority.
 But trust me it isn’t.
 That is why you need to break things down!

 Truly look at your list, assess it, and focus in on the things that absolutely must get done each day.
 Then, you can add in the things that would be nice to do.

-I even have a FREE Priorities To Do List in my Freebie Library.
-Or, you can access it at the bottom of this post.
+I even have a FREE Priorities To Do List you can access it at the bottom of this post.

 Remember, this is all about making your life easier!
 You are busy, and can get overwhelmed by all the things.
 So, keep it simple!